 Indeed, Tour mode doesn’t give the feel of AR, but it’s as interactive as the AR mode.
 You can zoom, pan, and select the characters.
 You get to hear a similar voice-over describing the character and some interesting facts about it.
 Here I didn’t notice any hiccups, but I have to say this that the app requires more memory.
 When my colleague tried this mode in his Huawei 7x [4GB], it was quite slow.

 Shifu Orboot is meant for kids, and it’s an interactive learning module.
 Besides making a pretty decent app, the team at Shifu also gamified the app to increase engagement.
 The travel essentials kit is one of them that makes kids get interested in playing with it quite often.
 The other one is the OKO Park, where you get to learn and, at the same time, save the Earth.
 The whole point of the game is to teach kids about the balance in nature, and how something small like an increase in carnivorous animals could affect it.

 I liked playing it, but I feel, it’d be a great idea if they let the adventures as a dual like a kid and a parent where parent teaches kids.

 Anyway, the other options like Quiz and mystery are self-explanatory, and I don’t think I should explain it here.

 Pricing & Availability

-Schools are going digital now, and there’s a great scope for interactive e-learning modules.
-Orboot, on the other hand, has changed the way we interact with the globe which we all consider to be a momentary tool.
+Schools are going digital now, and there’s an excellent scope for interactive e-learning modules.
+Orboot, on the other hand, has changed the way we interact with the globe, which we all consider to be a momentary tool.
 The AR mode is quite interactive, and so the other modes.
-Gamifying it has changed my opinion, and I highly recommend using the app.
+Gamifying, it has changed my opinion, and I highly recommend using the app.
 If you want your kids to interact and learn everything on their own, then purchasing an Orboot is beneficial.